umbraco-community/Umbraco.Accessibility.Guild/documentation/mission-statment.md

 There are a number of ways you can get involved with helping the Accessibility Guild, such as;

 - Adding Accessibility related issues to the [GitHub issue tracker](https://github.com/umbraco/Umbraco-CMS/issues).
-- Creating PR's to help fix known (or unknown) accessibility issues.
+- Creating PR's to help fix known (or unknown) accessibility issues using the tag "category/accessibility".
 - Testing the latest version of Umbraco for issues (When we are able to, we carry out a full accessibility audit of the backoffice too).
 - Get involved with discussions around, potentially, features and fixes for accessibility issues.